Find Cheap Homeowners Insurance Quotes in Your Area

 A public insurance adjuster charges you a percentage of your insurance payout once your case is finished.
 This person can negotiate with your provider's adjuster over your property's damage to resolve your claim.
 You probably won't have to pay a public adjuster unless you're compensated by your insurer.
 However, a public adjuster might collect a service fee of 10%–15% of your claim's payout after your case is settled.

-Due to their fee model, public adjusters typically consent to take on only large claims.
-This means that if you're planning to make a claim on a small loss, like a series of broken windows, you might not be able to hire help in the form of a public adjuster.
+Due to their fee model, public adjusters typically only take on large claims.
+So if you're planning to make a claim on a small loss, such as a series of broken windows, you might not be able to hire a public adjuster.

 If you can't or don't want to hire a public adjuster, consider speaking to a customer service representative from your insurer.
-This person could make dealing with the adjuster clearer by helping you understand your policy's requirements for filing claims.
+This person could help you understand your policy's requirements for filing claims.

 How to dispute insurance claims and payouts

-This could be useful if you have new evidence that you think the adjuster should consider, like documents that show your damaged property's worth.
-For example, if you uncovered receipts that identify your damaged oven's make, model and retail cost, you could request that the adjuster take a second look.
+A reexamination could be useful if you have new evidence you think the adjuster should consider, such as documents that show your damaged property's worth.

 What if the estimate is still too low?

-If you believe that your insurance adjuster's estimate is too low, you can appeal to your state's insurance commissioner.
-This office is a regulatory body that could help you if think that your insurance provider is acting in bad faith or refusing to honestly appraise your property loss.
+If you believe your insurance adjuster's estimate is still too low, you can file an appeal with your state's insurance commissioner.
+You'll have to show that your insurance provider is acting in bad faith or refusing to honestly appraise your property loss.

-The state's insurance commissioner will make a recommendation to you about what your course of action should be.
-The department has the power to interact with your insurance provider to encourage a resolution.
+The state's insurance commissioner will recommend your next course of action and may contact your insurance provider to encourage a resolution.
 The commissioner's office could rule that your complaint isn't justified — in which case your only option would be hiring a lawyer and pursuing litigation.